jakebourdow/maze_solver/README.md

 # maze_solver
-Python project from boot.dev to randomly generate and solve mazes.
+Python project from boot.dev to generate and solve mazes.